gustavares/cos-tutorial/TUTORIAL.md

 $ npm start
 ```

 With both the API and the React app running you can test everything together.
+From here you can further customize the API, some ideas are:
+- When a multipart upload fails call the abort route
+- Deleting files
+- Changing file names
+- Creating buckets
+- Add style to the front-end so it doesn't look like it was build in the 90's
+- Better error handling

-From here you can further customize the API, I suggest you to explore the documentation listed in the [references](#references) to learn how to use other methods from the `ibm-cos-sdk`.
+I suggest you to explore the documentation listed below to learn how to use other methods from the `ibm-cos-sdk`.

 # References